 A “second wave” of the virus has just arrived.
-If your parish has not yet returned to its regular adoration schedule, try to fit in adoration and exposition before and/or after daily Mass.
+If your parish has not yet been able to return to your regular adoration schedule, perhaps you can fit in some adoration and exposition before and/or after daily Mass.
 Many churches are open for at least an hour (or half an hour) before and after daily weekday Masses.

 Eucharistic Adoration Canada is an apostolate for the promotion of prayer, love for and adoration of Jesus in the most Blessed Sacrament.